Thyme-21/CLG-2DGS/README.md

-This is the official repository for our paper "Closing the Gaps: Sparse-View 2D Gaussian Splatting with Improved Geometric Reliability"
+This is the official repository for our paper "Closing the Gaps: Enhancing Geometric Reliability for Sparse-View 2D Gaussian Splatting"

 ![result](assets/0.png)